-Icon Water's submission raised a second issue with the Commission's treatment of forecast inflation.
-Icon Water states that differences between the Commission's forecast of inflation (currently the mid-point of the RBA's target range of 2.5 per cent) and investor expectations of inflation will result in a under/over-compensation of revenue compared to the efficient required return.64
+Icon Water stated that differences between our forecast of inflation (currently the mid-point of the RBA's target range of 2.5 per cent) and investor expectations of inflation will result in a under/over-compensation of revenue compared to the efficient required return.61

-Icon Water submitted that, if the Commission's inflation forecast differs from investor expectations, the real rate of return provided by the WACC will be too high or low (compared to the real rate of return required by investors).
-Icon Water acknowledges in its submission that the real rate of return required by investors is difficult to observe.
+Icon Water submitted that if our inflation forecast differs from investor expectations, the real rate of return provided by the WACC will be too high or low (compared to the real rate of return required by investors).
+Icon Water acknowledged that the real rate of return required by investors is difficult to observe.

-5.3 Commission's consideration and draft decision
+5.3 Our draft findings

-The Commission considers that the issues raised by Icon Water warrant consideration as part of this review.
-The Commission notes that these issues have also been raised with the AER by network providers.
-The AER has addressed these issues in its recent Final Position paper for its review of the regulatory treatment of inflation.
+We decided that the issues raised by Icon Water warranted consideration as part of this review.
+We noted that these issues have also been raised with the AER by network providers.
+The AER addressed these issues in its recent Final Position paper for its review of the regulatory treatment of inflation.